 Each strip of pasta is naturally colored with red bell pepper, tomato, spinach, beet, and turmeric.
 Although it looks like a ribbon, it has a most unusual name.
 Maybe something was lost in translation as it is called Mother-In-Law’s Tongue Pasta.
-In contrast to its unfortunate name, this pasta can be made into delectable appetizers that are both pleasing to the eyes and palate.
+In contrast to its unfortunate name, this pasta can be made into delectable appetizers like these Antipasto Rollups that are both pleasing to the eye and palate.

 This Torino brand of Mother-In-Law’s Tongue pasta is currently unavailable but the Marella Italian Mother-In-Law Tongues can be found here.